FunHaver/React-Twitter-UI/README.md

-# React.js Twitter Clone
+# React.js Twitter UI

-A front-end clone of twitter, slightly interactive!
+A front-end UI similar to Twitter, slightly interactive!

 ## See the original CodePen project at: